mathspp/mathspp/pages/02.blog/neural-networks-fundamentals-with-python-student-teacher/item.en.md

 What this means is that training a small network directly, for the MNIST problem, doesn't appear to be that difficult.
 In fact, this 90% accuracy is more or less on par with the accuracy of our larger model.
-As we proceed into the “teacher-student” experiment, let us see if we can improve this or, at least, create a student with the same level of accuracy.
+As we proceed into the “student-teacher” experiment, let us see if we can improve this or, at least, create a student with the same level of accuracy.